Machine Learning Model Selection Guide

 model = KNeighborsClassifier(n_neighbors=5)

-model.fit(X_train_scaled, y_train) # must scale features first
+model.fit(X_train_scaled, y_train) # scale features first

 Regression vs Classification: Choosing Evaluation Metrics